The Institute Team

 Duties:

 Andrew is the Co-Project Director for the Central East Addictions Technology Transfer Center (ATTC) and is responsible for the programmatic and administrative coordination of all training and technical assistance for the Central East ATTC Region.
-He is the spokesperson and liaison to federal, regional, state, and local entities, academic institutions, mental health agencies, etc. Andrew also supports the development of other training and workforce initiatives.
+He is the spokesperson and liaison to federal, regional, state, and local entities, academic institutions, and behavioral health agencies, etc. Andrew also supports the development of other training and workforce initiatives.

 -

-Deborah Nixon-Hughes, Project Director, PTTC Open or Close
+Jeanne Tuono, Project Director, PTTC Open or Close

-r (240) 645-1145Project Director, Central East PTTC
+Co-Project Director, Central East PTTC

 Duties: